-The simple analog approach of course is getting a journal or notebook and tracking your time throughout the day.
+The simple analog approach, of course, is getting a journal or notebook and tracking your time throughout the day.

-The goal is to simply gain insight into where you time is going.
+The goal is to simply gain insight into where your time is going.
 As you do this day by day, patterns will emerge and realities will become visible.
 You may realize that you’re well on your way to becoming an expert in fantasy football or celebrity gossip, rather than the goals you hold dear.

 When I did this I realized that I was spending far too much time reading about my favorite sports teams, especially during the off-season.
 There is absolutely no value in this, but I’d almost always have a tab open for ESPN or a Michigan Sports blog that would grab my attention intermittently.

 This was a constant distraction that kept me from focusing on the work in front me.
 I ended up using a website blocker to keep me away from those sites during the work day, which made all the difference.